AspDev34/Sprint-Challenge-Applied-Javascript/README.md

 1. What is the DOM?

+The Document Object Model is a representation of the HTML page.
+It renders various elements as nodes which can then be manipulated/accessed via JavaScript and other languages.

 2. What is an event?

+An event is a particular interaction with a web page conducted by the user.
+It includes, but is not limited to; mouse click, window re-size, scroll, etc...

 3. What is an event listener?

+An event listener is added to an HTML element via JavaScript and is programmed to respond to certain actions taken by the user.
+These include, but are not limited to; mouse click, window re-size, scroll, etc...

 4. Why would we convert a NodeList into an Array?

+A NodeList is not a true Array, although it shares some characteristics.
+It would be converted into a conventional array so that all normal array methods could be applied, as a opposed to only a few, which would be the case if it remained a NodeList.

 5. What is a component?

+A component is a model HTML/CSS/JS template which can be re-used for various purposes.
+It interacts with dynamic data from various users, but structurally remains the same for each user.

 ### Git Set up